 - Beat the butter.
 Then, add in the sugars and mix.
 Add in the vanilla and 1 egg at a time.

-- Whisk together flour, spices, and soda.
-Slowly add in the flour mixture, followed by the carrots and pecans.
+- Whisk together flour, baking soda, and spices.
+Slowly add in the flour mixture, followed by the shredded carrots and pecans.

 - Bake in the oven at 350 degrees for 10-12 minutes.